 DOGS Are in Foster Homes.
 There is no shelter. firstname.lastname@example.org

 Sweet boy and very friendly.
-He's housebroken, crate trained, hand shy from his former life, not agressive with other dogs or Food.
+He's housebroken, crate trained, hand shy from his former life, not agressive with other dogs.
 Cody loves to cuddle.
 He has had some obedience training so he should pick it back up in a new home.
 He is an active young boy thriving on activity and love.
 He is somewhere around a year and found fending for himself on the streets as a stray.

 **Our companions MUST live in your home as part of your family. **We also WILL NOT adopt to who keeps their dogs outside. **We also WILL NOT adopt to homes with unaltered dogs or cats. **We do not transport.

 **See our website for more information. www.HeidisLegacyDogRescue.com